 The Bluesock Hostels Porto is not only of one the best hostels in Porto but, I dare to say, one of the best ones in Europe.

-How to get there São Bento station is 15min walking distance from the BlueSocks Hostels in Porto, always climbing up.
+How to get there São Bento station is a 15 minutes walking distance from the BlueSocks Hostel, always climbing up.
 It is a bit hard to climb all the way to the subway station with your luggage, I won’t lie to you!

 The House of Sandeman has recently been awarded as the “Best of wine tourism in Porto” in 2019, and no wonder why.
 This is one of the very few thematic hostels in Porto and it revolves around wine – in fact, Sandeman is the name of one of the most famous Port wine brands.

 What I particularly like about The House of Sandeman is that is has a huge living room where it is very easy to make new friends.
 It also has a nice restaurant with live music on specific days of the week.
 Moreover, the buffet breakfast is terrific!

 This hostel in Porto has both double bedrooms and large dormitories where each bed resembles the structure of a wood barrel.
 However, as funny as it looks, I don’t think each bed has enough privacy.

 This is the best area to stay in Porto if you want to get an amazing view over the Douro river.